plicease/App-clad/README.md

 Hash of aliases.
 This is a useful place to specify common shortcuts.
 The values in this hash may be either strings or lists, allowing you to use the list or scalar form of system.

-The old key (now deprecated) `aliases` is also recognized, if `alias` is not specified.
-This deprecated key will be removed on or after January 31 2016.

 ## server\_command